Department/Program Nomination Due Date: Thursday, February 8, 2018, by 4:45 p.m.

 - Nominees must have a minimum GPA of 3.2 for undergraduate or 3.5 for graduate course work.

-Nominators should visit the Fellowship Nomination Information and Procedures page for instructions on how to nominate students for this fellowship.
+Nominations must be submitted by an academic program; students cannot apply for this fellowship.
+Nominators should visit the Fellowship Nomination Information page for instructions on how to nominate students.